 A stunning view at the end (or in the middle of) a hike is so rewarding!
 All my favourite hikes offer the best views because I love a breathtaking view of nature.
 For me, the view is always the destination.
 Sure, the exercise and general feeling of tiredness after a difficult hike is wonderful but the views are the cherry on top!
 There are so many amazing lookouts in Ontario and Quebec, Canada.
 It’s no surprise given they are both beautiful provinces.
-I’ve rounded up 10 amazing lookouts near Ottawa that you can get to by hiking or even driving to the base of.
+I’ve rounded up over 10 amazing lookouts near Ottawa that you can get to by hiking or even driving to the base of.
 Fall is my favourite time to explore these lookouts!
 Not all the trails are open year round, so make note when you’re planning your next lookout adventure.

 Ottawa Lookouts